cjudge1337/Javascript-Dr-Mario/README.md

 ![screenshot](./docs/screenshot.png)

 The game was built using vanilla Javascript and HTML5 Canvas.
+A two-dimensional array is used to store the game's state.
+Each frame, the grid is redrawn based on the colors and properties stored in a Block object assigned to each space of the array.